gaehlerm/SoftwareEngineering/README.md

 [https://youtu.be/jnutb5Z4wyg], [https://stackoverflow.com/questions/77425208/when-do-you-use-entities-value-objects-and-aggregates-ddd]

-In the book "Domain-Driven Design," Eric Evans introduced, among others, the terms entities, services, value objects, and aggregates.
+In [Domain-Driven Design], Eric Evans introduced, among others, the terms entities, services, value objects, and aggregates.
 These are various models used to differentiate between objects with diverse properties.
 Generally, the building blocks of domain-driven design are implemented in OO design.
 In most cases, this is the easiest choice to model the functionality of the building blocks.
 However, other programming paradigms may also be chosen.

 I'd like to point out that you don't have to implement everything using entities, value objects, etc., as explained here.
 It should be regarded as just a different way to think about how to structure your code.